Herem (war on property): Sources

 The word is often used in the 6th and 7th chapters of the Book of Joshua, where Jericho came under herem.
 This meant it had to be completely destroyed, except for "the silver and gold and the articles of bronze and iron" which were to go into "YHWH's treasury" (Joshua 6:19).
 The following chapter describes how Achan pillaged an ingot of gold, a quantity of silver, and a costly garment for himself, and was executed by stoning.

 Deuteronomy 20:17 also names six people groups who were to be subject to the ḥērem (using the verb): the Hittites, Amorites, Canaanites, Perizzites, Hivites and Jebusites.
-This has led to the conquest of Canaan being referred to as genocide.
-For example, Ra'anan Boustan calls this "a thoroughly violent commandment" which "in modern terms would be characterized as genocide."

-In the Book of Judges, chapters 19–21, the town of Jabesh-Gilead was put under herem for not joining in battle against the Tribe of Benjamin.
+In the Book of Judges, chapters 19–21, the Israelite town of Jabesh-Gilead was put under herem for not joining in battle against the Tribe of Benjamin.

 King Saul put the priestly town of Nob under herem, nearly wiping out the priestly House of Eli.

 The concept of herem also appears in 1 Samuel 15, where Saul "totally destroyed" (verse 8, NIV) the Amalekites with the sword, but spared their king, Agag, and kept "the best of the sheep and cattle, the fat calves and lambs—everything that was good."
 For this, Saul is rebuked by Samuel, who reminds him that God had commanded him to "completely destroy" the Amalekites (verse 15).
 Samuel "hacked Agag to pieces" himself (verse 33, ESV).